 WASHINGTON, D.C. - Maj.
-Gen. Allan M. Pepin assumed command of the Joint Task Force-National Capital Region and U.S. Army Military District of Washington during a ceremony at Joint Base Myer-Henderson Hall in Virginia June 8, 2021.
+Gen. Allan M. Pepin assumed command of the Joint Task Force-National Capital Region and U.S. Army Military District of Washington from Maj.
+Gen. Omar J. Jones IV during a ceremony at Joint Base Myer-Henderson Hall, Va., June 8, 2021.

-Hosts for the time-honored tradition of transferring authority and responsibility from one commander to another were Gen. Glen.
-D. VanHerck, commander of the U.S. Northern Command and North American Aerospace Defense Command and Gen. James C. McConville, Chief of Staff of the Army.
+Gen. Glen.
+D. VanHerck, commander of the U.S. Northern Command and North American Aerospace Defense Command, and Gen. James C. McConville, Chief of Staff of the Army, served as hosts for the time-honored tradition of transferring authority and responsibility from one commander to another.

 “Today, we celebrate the leadership of Maj.
 Gen. Jones and the achievements of this team,” said McConville.
 “I had complete trust in your leadership during very challenging, very critical times.
 You stood strong, you stood ready, and stellar during some of the highest demands.”

-During the ceremony, the colors representing JTF-NCR and MDW passed from the outgoing commander, Maj.
-Gen. Omar J. Jones IV, to the incoming commander, Pepin.
+During the ceremony, the colors representing JTF-NCR and USAMDW passed from the outgoing commander to the incoming commander.

 “[Maj.
 Gen. Pepin] is an incredible leader,” said VanHerck.
-“You’re amazing experience over three plus decades has you ready for this challenge.
+“Your amazing experience over three plus decades has you ready for this challenge.
 I would tell you there’s no mission more noble than defending one’s homeland.
-As you took the guidon today, I hope you look back and understand the importance and the value that we place on our homeland and Nation’s Capital.”
+As you took the guidon today, I hope you look back and understand the importance and the value that we place on our homeland and nation’s capital.”

-Pepin succeeds Maj.
-Gen. Omar J. Jones IV, who has served as the commanding general of the dual-hatted command since June 2019.
+Pepin succeeds Jones, who has served as the commanding general of the dual-hatted command since June 2019.

 “My time with the MDW has truly been the most fulfilling and humbling,” said Jones.
 “During truly unprecedented times these Soldiers continued to be the Guardians of our Nation’s Capital, be the face of our military, the face of our Army, representing the discipline, tradition and professionalism of over two million Americans in uniform today.